NumberHound/web/about.md

 ---
 ## About

 NumberHound is a blog focused on sports analytics and telling stories with data.
 NumberHound was founded and is operated by Chris Smitten.
 NumberHound's logo was created by [Kyrsten Lofts](https://kyrstenlofts.com/).

+If you have questions about NumberHound, posts on NumberHound, data from NumberHound, or have a general inquiry, please email woof@numberhound.com

 ## Data